Cody Walker (rugby union)

-Cody Walker (born 7 November 1997 in Australia) is an Australian rugby union player who played for the New South Wales Waratahs in Super Rugby.
+Cody Walker (born 7 November 1997) is an Australian rugby union player who played for the New South Wales Waratahs in Super Rugby.
 His playing position is prop.
 He was signed for the Waratahs squad in 2019.
 Walker also represented in the National Rugby Championship in 2018 and 2019, having come through the Waratahs youth systems.
 In 2017, he represented Australia U20.